 In 2004 she and Iglesias sparked secret-marriage rumors (denied) and in April 2007 he told People en Español that he wasn't sure if he foresaw marriage, or even happily ever after, for them.
 "The only thing I can say is that, in my opinion, Anna, whether we are together or not, would be an ideal mother," he said.

-She explained her own approach to trying to maintain her privacy amid all the public interest to The Guardian in 2008, saying, "Girls look at him.
+She explained her own approach to trying to maintain her privacy to The Guardian in 2008, saying, "Girls look at him.
 Guys look at me.
 It goes with the job, but it gets annoying when you feel violated.
 Just take the picture and be done.'"
 You could almost hear the shrug.

 "I'm not married, not pregnant, didn't have a boob job, no Botox.
-What else?"
-Anna offered.
+What else?" she offered.

 That being said, Kournikova wasn't accompanying herself on a tiny violin or anything.